Simon and Hallsworth Fellowships

 Your research proposal should be no more than 2,000 words and relevant to your nominated academic centre’s (ie School) overall research plans.
 Your proposal must clearly identify your nominated host school (you may wish to do this at the top of your proposal) from those listed in the further particulars.
 Failure to do this will result in immediate elimination from the competition.

 Your proposal should also provide a short statement outlining what steps you will take to engage with areas outside of the academic community.

 Further advice and guidance on the emerging impact agenda and 'pathways to impact' can be found here:

 Please ensure that you provide your three nominated referees (at least one should be outside of your current institution) with a copy of your research proposal to enable them to offer comment, should they be asked by the University to provide a reference.

-Interviews will take place during week commencing 19 March 2018.
+Interviews will take place in mid-March 2019.
 If you have not been contacted by the end of March, you should assume that your application has been unsuccessful on this occasion.